I See You…

 6.am, January 26, 2002.

-The consultant’s brows creased up in a frown, everything that could go wrong did and he was very close to this particular patient, he was quiet fond of her and her new husband.
+The consultant’s brows creased up in a frown, everything that could go wrong did, and he was very close to this particular patient, he was quite fond of her and her new husband.
 What he loved about them was their love for each other, so he would do everything within his power to make sure she did not die on his watch.

-”Time of death, 2.21 am,” a young doctor announced, he had been on his feet all day, he’d managed a toast bread since morning and was teetering towards exhaustion.
-Nurses had been on strike at the general hospital for a week and he had been on duty almost every day, keeping his eyelids open was a herculean task.
+”Time of death, 2.21 am,” a young doctor announced, he had been on his feet all day, he’d managed a toasted bread since morning and was teetering towards exhaustion.
+Nurses had been on strike at the general hospital for a week, and he had been on duty almost every day, keeping his eyelids open was a herculean task.

 ”Yes,” the husband replied with his voice trembling, ”he doesn’t look too good,”